itthinx/groups/readme.txt

 == Upgrade Notice ==

-This release has been tested with WordPress 4.9 and contains several fixes for compatibility with PHP 7.2, fixes related to post filtering and an improved notice handling.
+This release has been tested with WordPress 4.9 and contains a performance improvement related to managing large user bases.